Facing recession, Europe grasps for ways to limit damage

 “We will make sure that state aid can flow to the companies that need it,” she said.

-At the national level, Italy, which has been hit hardest by far by the virus outbreak, has already announced a 7.5 billion-euro ($8.5 billion) package of measures including tax credits for companies that report a 25% drop in revenues.
+At the national level, Italy, which has been hit hardest by far by the virus outbreak, is earmarking 25 billion euros to confront the crisis.
+It will support health services, ensure people do not lose jobs due to travel restrictions and support families by, for example, delaying payments on mortgages and taxes.
+More detail on the aid is due Friday.

-Economists at Berenberg bank expect Britain, not a member of the eurozone but an important trade partner, to announce fiscal stimulus of about 1% of GDP when the budget is announced Thursday.
+Britain, no longer a member of the European Union but still an important trade partner, is expected to announce fiscal stimulus and business support measures when the budget is announced Thursday.
+The Bank of England added stimulus by cutting a key interest benchmark to 0.25% from 0.75%.

 Even Germany is softening its longstanding opposition to increasing government spending to boost growth.
 The cabinet has discussed a package of measures including 3.1 billion euros in extra investment spending per year from 2021 to 2024.
 That is only 0.1% of GDP but experts say it’s a step in the right direction and can always be scaled up.